SaifuddinGsohan/improve-english-project/README.md

 {
   "lession_no": 30,
   "title": " go",
-  "passage": "Atik vai zindabad, the Passage SDK also provides a way to securely manage your users.
-These functions require authentication using a Passage API key.", "summary": "Atik bro",
+  "passage": "Baten vai zindabad, the Passage SDK also provides a way to securely manage your users.
+These functions require authentication using a Passage API key.", "summary": "Baten bro",
   "level": "beginner"
 }
 ```